(Last updated: 26 July 2021)

-EU DAC 6 Directive introduces disclosure requirements for cross-border tax arrangements
+EU DAC 6 Directive – Disclosure requirements for cross-border tax arrangements

-On 25 June 2018, EU Directive 2018/822 amending 2011/16/EU (Council Directive on administrative cooperation in the field of taxation) on mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements entered into force.
-Briefly, the Directive – also known as DAC 6 – requires intermediaries – and in some circumstances taxpayers – to report information on certain cross-border tax arrangements to the tax authorities if the arrangements contain specific hallmarks.
+On 25 June 2018, Council Directive (EU) 2018/822 of 25 May 2018 amending the EU Directive on Administrative Cooperation (2011/16/EU) entered into force.
+Briefly, the Directive – also known as DAC 6 – requires intermediaries (and in some circumstances taxpayers) to report information on certain cross-border tax arrangements to the tax authorities if the arrangements contain specific hallmarks.
 The objective of these EU-wide disclosure requirements is to combat potentially aggressive tax planning through greater transparency.
-Member States will be able to identify potentially harmful structures at an earlier stage, with faster adaptation of tax laws helping to prevent erosion of the country's tax base.
+Member States will be able to identify potentially harmful structures at an earlier stage, with faster adaptation of tax laws helping to prevent erosion of the country’s tax base.
 Although the focus is on aggressive or potentially aggressive arrangements, the scope of the Directive is very broad and may also trigger disclosure requirements with regard to standard arrangements which are known to be legal and common transactions with a cross-border dimension.

-EU Member States transposed DAC 6 into national law with effect from 31 December 2019.
+EU Member States were required to transpose DAC 6 into national law with effect from 31 December 2019.
 The new regulations have been applicable since 1 July 2020.
-The first exchange of information among the EU Member States commenced on 31 October 2020.
+The exchange of information among the EU Member States commenced on 31 October 2020.

 Implementation of DAC 6 in Germany